You have the ability to teach yourself anything. And we mean anything. Any skill you want.

 There’s a reason why professional sports stars still consult their coach even when they are at the top of their game: the learning process never stops, and external advice can help you to see the cracks.

-Whether you get a mentor, a paid coach, or any type of advisor, getting fast and useful feedback will speed your learning process.
+Whether you get a mentor, a paid coach, or any type of advisor, getting fast and useful feedback will speed up your upskilling.

 “I’m not talented enough.”